 Created in the 60’s by an Australian gentleman by the name of Thomas Angove, the idea derived from a desire for more flexible packaging.

 It seemed like a brilliant invention at the time.
-So what went wrong and why has boxed wine garnered such a bad reputation?
+So what went wrong and why have wine boxes garnered such a bad reputation?

 The issue may have been the lack of sophistication that boxed wine couldn’t seem to deliver compared to their bottled counterpart.

-The issue also could have been that boxed wine was thought to be the cheaper, and thus less desirable, option in more ways than one.
+The issue also could have been that wine boxes were thought to be the cheaper, and thus less desirable, option in more ways than one.